 Tax Risk.
 The trust intends to elect and to qualify each year to be treated as a RIC under Subchapter M of the Code.
 As a RIC, the trust will not be subject to U.S. federal income tax on the portion of its net investment income and net capital gain that it distributes to unitholders, provided that it satisfies certain requirements of the Code, including a requirement that the "issuers" of the trust's assets be sufficiently diversified.
 There is no published IRS guidance or case law on how to determine the "issuer" of various derivatives that the trust will enter into.
 Therefore, there is a risk that the trust will not meet the Code's diversification requirements and will not qualify, or will be disqualified, as a RIC.
 For example, stock in another RIC is treated as automatically diversified for purposes of the RIC diversification tests.
 The trust intends to treat the Reference Asset as the issuer of the Options for diversification test purposes and, assuming the Reference Asset is stock in a RIC, the trust intends to treat the Options as "issued" by a RIC.
-This, in turn, would allow the trust to count the Options as automatically diversified investments under the Code's diversification requirements.
-If, instead, the Options are not treated as issued by a RIC for diversification test purposes (or the Reference Asset is not classified as a RIC), there is a risk that the trust could lose its RIC status.
+This, in turn, would allow the trust to count the Options as automatically diversified investified investification test purposes (or the Reference Asset is not classified as a RIC), there is a risk that the trust could lose its RIC status.